Note: The links in this post are affiliate links.

 Rick’s answer: Kendra, I’m glad you took the plunge and upgraded your laptop by installing a super-fast SSD.
 As you discovered they really can drastically speed up most any computer.

-I’ll be happy to answer your question about whether you should replace your 3 year old SSD, but I’d like to address a slightly different issue first…
+I’ll be happy to answer your question about whether you should replace your four year old SSD, but I’d like to address a slightly different issue first…

 Just like hard drives, solid state drives can fail at any time.
-In fact, I know someone who had an SSD die on him less that two weeks after he bought it.
+In fact, someone I know recently had an SSD die on him less that two weeks after he bought it.

 That’s why I strongly recommend that you start creating regular backups of your data right now.